AccessNow/ooniprobix/README.md

 ==========================

 If you have a report with a lot of entries in it (e.g. an http_requests/tcp-connect test that checks for blocking/resets of multiple sites), select "Filter on field(s)" from the Options menu to generate a report with just the values of certain variables in the hierarchy for each entry.

-For example, if we're looking at a large http_requests test report with a lot of sites, you can generate a report that lists the URL each entry tried to test with the body proportion field for each site by typing in input,report.body_proportion.
+For example, if we're looking at a large http_requests test report with a lot of sites, you can generate a report that lists the URL each entry tried to test with the body proportion field for each site by typing in input,report.body_proportion or selecting the same fields from the drop down menu.
 The general syntax is:

 top_item1,top_item2,top_item3.sub_a.sub_b